ikuhamada/state-hands-on/CMD/CMD44/Beginner/index.rst

    EXCHANGE CORRELATION FUNCTIONALS : ggapbe

 and make sure that this is what you want to use.
-In this example, we use generalized gradient approximation (GGA) to the XC functional of Perdew, Burk and Ernzerhof (PBE), which is abreviated as ``ggapbe`` in STATE.
+In this example, we use the generalized gradient approximation (GGA) to the XC functional of Perdew, Burk and Ernzerhof (PBE), which is abreviated as ``ggapbe`` in STATE.

 The convergence of the total energy can be monitored from the output.
 It looks like::